I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 For most of us truth is influenced by beliefs, which come from how we were raised and the experiences we’ve had.
 So, people who are supposed to trade in truth, such as journalists, filter their reporting through their own beliefs.
 They may not be aware, on a conscious level, that they are doing this.

 Sometimes, the inaccuracies are deliberate.
-Fox News in the United States is notorious for peddling false news.
+Fox News and Newsmax in the United States are notorious for peddling false news.

 Our courtrooms are places dedicated to the search for truth, but the number of wrongful convictions shows they don’t always find it.